frankois944/Swift-Import-Interoperability-with-Kotlin-Multiplatform/README.md

 It provides practical examples of Swift-Kotlin interoperability, specifically for iOS testing and development.

+## Keep in Touch

+Watch this repository for updates and new features!

 ## Features and Examples

 The project includes several test files, each focusing on a specific aspect of Swift-Kotlin integration: